7 Ways to Reduce Carbon Emissions in Logistics in 2024

 The logistics sector, in particular, is facing scrutiny over its carbon emissions caused by the transportation of goods.
 The result is a growing pressure towards decarbonization and ESG practices.

-In this blog post, you will find 7 strategies for more eco-friendly operations.
-You'll also read about 3 companies that are good examples of sustainable delivery.
+In this blog post, you will find information about the current landscape along with 7 strategies for more eco-friendly operations.
+You'll also read about 3 companies that are good examples of sustainable logistics.

 historical chart of carbon emissions in international shipping by IEA